dbrumley/fuzz-init/README.md

 ## How fuzz-init Works

-fuzz-init generates projects using a **universal fuzzing architecture**:
+`fuzz-init` generates projects using a **universal fuzzing architecture**:

-1. **Standard interface**: Uses `LLVMFuzzerTestOneInput` which works with all major fuzzers
+1. **Standard interface**: Standard `LLVMFuzzerTestOneInput` entrypoint configured to work with all major fuzzers.
-2. **Template system**: Embedded templates for C, C++, Rust, and more with configurable build systems
+2. **Template system**: Embedded templates for C, C++, Rust, and the ability to extend with remote templates.
 3. **Conditional generation**: Templates adapt based on your choices (set default fuzzer, build system, minimal/full mode)
-4. **Build system integration**: Generates appropriate Makefiles, CMakeLists.txt, or standalone scripts
-5. **Drop-in or tutorial-based**: Generate just fuzz templates, or a full tutorial in your favorite language.
+4. **Drop-in or tutorial-based**: Generate just fuzz templates, or a full tutorials to speed up onboarding.

-This approach means you write your fuzzing logic once, and it works with AFL, libFuzzer, HonggFuzz, and other fuzzers without code changes.

 ## What You Get